Retail Theft Shoplifting

 Definitions in the Texas Theft Statute

-The term "retail merchandise” means one or more items of tangible personal property displayed, held, stored, or offered for sale in a retail establishment.
+The term retail merchandise” means one or more items of the tangible personal property displayed, held, stored, or offered for sale in a retail establishment.

-The term "retail theft detector” means an electrical, mechanical, electronic, or magnetic device used to prevent or detect shoplifting and includes any article of component part essential to the proper operation of the device.
+The term retail theft detector” means an electrical, mechanical, electronic, or magnetic device used to prevent or detect shoplifting and includes any article or component part essential to the proper operation of the device.

 Find a Lawyer for Shoplifting in Bexar County, TX